Billy-Spearman-WCCI/RaceCarExtension/README.md

       possible.
     * **polymorphism**: the Race class can call `contestant.turn()` and Java will ensure that the right method is called, depending upon the *actual* class of the object implementing Contestant.
+        * Polymorphism is easiest to explain if one considers the case of an interface implemented by two concrete classes, and a variable whose type is that of the interface.
     * **inheritance**: when one class extends another.
     * **encapsulation**: when a RaceCar contains an Odometer rather than trying to do that behavior itself https://github.com/marshallfWCCI/RaceCarInterface/commit/92e8da66095290ebdb11e4e53e04cede7639f787